DonnchaC/onionbalance/README.md

 use my patched Tor branch.

     $ git clone https://github.com/DonnchaC/tor.git
+    $ cd tor
     $ git checkout hs-fetch-and-post-cmds

-The `docs/torrc` contains a sample Tor config file which is suitable for the management server.
+The `doc/torrc` contains a sample Tor config file which is suitable for the management server.

 ##### Install the management server